fidian/fid-umd/README.md

 Universal Module Definition
 ===========================

+*Project is deprecated.* Browsers have moved on and many projects have made this system obsolete.
+Most people are using a bundler or have started switching to modules.

 Using a universal module definition (UMD) with your JavaScript lets you write a library or module that can be used in every environment.
 You might be thinking of writing something that is only usable in the browser, but because you used UMD now a node.js developer can use your code as well.
 UMD also eliminates the need for global variables that point to other libraries because they are passed into your code.

 This library uses a pattern to define a module for multiple systems with the same source file.
 In general, it looks like this: